Sevillea/Sevillea/README.md

 - 👋 Hi, I’m @Sevillea
 -
-- 👀 I’m front end web developer {
+- Languages:
 -   HTML
 -   CSS
 -   JavaScript
+-
+-   Frameworks:
--   }
+-     Bootstrap
 -
 - 🌱 This space will grow with further info about projects and details as time moves foward.
 - If you have any project requests or wish to collab, please feel free to drop me a message.